samathaluca/cloud9-ticketsales/README.md

 The URL I was given was [deployed project](https://samathaluca.github.io/ticketsales/)

 ####  Content
 Video was obtained from youtube.com
 The photos used in this site were obtained from google images.
 Shutterstock background image was used in buy ticket section.
 It was not purchased and so has watermarks but please consider that i would buy it is necessary.
-Audio clips used were provided by ......... spotify
+Audio clips used were CD mp3 files.

 #### Reference
 -As a complete beginner to coding I need to read, watch and listen to a wealth of additional resources.